zetawars/MiniORM/README.md

 # MiniORM
-This is an ORM Developed by me.
-Its a work in progress.
-This is an ORM.
-It been kept simple.
+This is a simple ORM.
 It is able to perform CRUD Operations.
-Cannot create tables or manage foriegn keys.
+It ignores creating tables or manage foriegn keys.
+Works best when only mapping to other entites.

-The way to use it is very simple.
 It works best when using Repository Pattern.

-SO what you can do is, create a Repo for an Entity lets say User

 You would create User.cs